Gore Vidal: The Mailer–Vidal feud

-Views
+Beliefs and ideology

 Polanski rape case

 In The Atlantic magazine interview "A Conversation with Gore Vidal" (October 2009), by John Meroney, Vidal spoke about topical and cultural matters of U.S. society.
 Asked his opinion about the arrest of the film director Roman Polanski in response to an extradition request by U.S. authorities for having fled the U.S. in 1978 to avoid jail for the statutory rape of a 13-year-old girl, Vidal said: "I really don't give a fuck.
 Look, am I going to sit and weep every time a young hooker feels as though she's been taken advantage of?"

 Asked to elaborate, Vidal explained the cultural temper of the U.S. and of the Hollywood movie business in the 1970s:

 The [news] media can't get anything straight.
 Plus, there's usually an anti-Semitic and anti-fag thing going on with the press—lots of crazy things.
 The idea that this girl was in her communion dress, a little angel, all in white, being raped by this awful Jew Polacko—that's what people were calling him—well, the story is totally different now from what it was then ...
 Anti-Semitism got poor Polanski.
 He was also a foreigner.
 He did not subscribe to American values, in the least.
 To [his persecutors], that seemed vicious and unnatural.

 Asked to explain the term "American values", Vidal replied: "Lying and cheating.
 There's nothing better."

 In response to Vidal's opinion about the Polanski case, a spokeswoman for the organization Survivors Network of those Abused by Priests, Barbara Dorris, said, "People should express their outrage by refusing to buy any of his books", called Vidal a "mean-spirited buffoon", and said that, although "a boycott wouldn't hurt Vidal financially", it would "cause anyone else with such callous views to keep his mouth shut, and [so] avoid rubbing salt into the already deep wounds" of sexual abuse survivors.